Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Discussions and Future Directions

 \subsubsection{Data Availability and Quality}

-Effective edge case detection heavily relies on the availability of diverse and comprehensive datasets that encompass a wide range of driving scenarios.
-However, acquiring such datasets is not trivial.
-Many existing datasets are biased towards common driving conditions and lack the rare and extreme scenarios leading to edge cases.
-Furthermore, data quality is a major concern.
+Effective edge case detection heavily relies on the availability of diverse and comprehensive datasets.
+However, many existing datasets are biased towards common driving conditions and lack the rare and extreme scenarios leading to edge cases \cite{rahmani2024automated}. {\cstart Furthermore, data quality is a major concern.
 The presence of noise, inaccuracies, and incomplete data can adversely affect the performance of detection algorithms.
-There is a pressing need for standardized data collection protocols and high-quality datasets that capture the full spectrum of real-world driving conditions, including rare and extreme events.
+Dataset biases present particularly complex challenges for edge case detection.
+Geographic and cultural biases are prevalent, as many existing datasets are predominantly collected in European and North American contexts, reflecting specific driving norms, traffic patterns, road infrastructure designs, and regulatory environments.
+This geographic concentration limits the generalizability of detection methods to regions with different driving behaviors, road user interactions, or infrastructure characteristics.
+Temporal biases also pose significant challenges, as datasets often fail to capture the evolving nature of road environments and emerging road users.
+For example, the rapid adoption of delivery robots and other novel mobility devices creates new categories of edge cases that may not be represented in historical datasets, yet are increasingly common in urban environments.
+Additionally, changes in traffic patterns due to technological adoption, urban development, or societal shifts may render older datasets less representative of current edge case distributions.
+There is a pressing need for standardized data collection protocols and high-quality datasets that capture the full spectrum of real-world driving conditions across diverse geographic regions and account for the temporal evolution of traffic environments, including rare and extreme events.}